georgehyde-dot/BantamWestEssenSpielPhotoBooth/IMAGE_REQUIREMENTS.md

 # Selection Image Requirements

 ## Overview
-This document outlines the image requirements for the photo booth selection pages (weapon, land, and companion selection screens).
+This document outlines the image requirements for the photo booth selection pages (class, land, and choice selection screens).

 ## Image Locations